danielsaidi/website_danielsaidi/collections/_posts/2011/2011-01-13-adding-spark-to-asp-net-mvc-2.md

 - In Application.spark, replace all ContentPlaceHolders tags with use spark tags.
 - In all pages, replace all Content tags with contentspark tags.

-The underline name pattern is used to make it possible to add user controls as HTML elements.
+The name pattern is used to make it possible to add user controls as HTML elements.

 You also have to replace `<%` with `${`.